Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/thetradedesk-cohort.md

 3. Click **Add another destination**.
 4. Enter **Name**, **Advertiser ID** and **Advertiser Secret Key**.
 5. Choose your Data Center Region.
 6. Map the Amplitude User ID field to TheTradeDesk User ID field.
-You can only map identifiers to The Trade Desk 36-character GUID, Raw device ID in 36-character GUID or Email (SHA256).
+You can only map identifiers to The Trade Desk 36-character GUID, Raw device ID in 36-character GUID (iOS IDFA or Android's AAID) or User's Unified ID 2.0.
 7. Save when finished.

 ## Send a cohort